ClojureBridge/drawing/curriculum/first-program.md

 This line establishes that everything you define in this file will be stored within the `drawing.lines` namespace.

+Before going forward, click Save on the top menu bar.

 ## Dependencies

 The final part of working with projects is managing their